kwak914/NBAShotChart/SudokuSolver/README.md

 # SudokuSolver
-Project that takes in a sudoku file and solves it.
+C++ project that takes in a file with an incomplete sudoku puzzle and then solves it using a recursive backtracking solution.